HopperMCS/BalancedIntro2CS/README.md

 ## Chapter 2 Completion
 You may have noticed some missing exercises.
 This is because the ones I skipped were not relevant to the task at hand.
 For example, I decided to use a light blue background for the page instead of using an image.
 Also, I didn't do the one requiring Flash, for obvious reasons (#GetHacked to those of you that still use Flash).

+## Chapter 3 (Comments)
+I read chapter 3 to see what it had in it.
+Two things I want to point out to ya boii David:

+**1**.
+There's a word for the process used by domain name servers to contact other domain name servers to find the IP in relation to a domain - it's called *propagation* and many webhosts give customers a notice saying that it could take up to 48 hours for your site to become publicly visible on the Internet.

+**2**.
+The there is a page in there that mentions how Internet Explorer is top dog and Google Chrome has a small but dedicated following.
+By 2010 I was using Chrome simply because it was better at rendering pages.

+**3**.
+Reference the *war* between IE and Netscape Navigator as the *browser wars,* **please.** This is basic stuff.
+Matter of fact, now that I think about it, there's an entire Wikipedia page onthe topic.

+**4**.
+The details around TCP/IP are ones that I won't remember for very long.
+It's an extreme case of "useless theory," or, simply put, "theory I forgot the specifics to because I never actually have to apply it."

+**5**.
+One of the review questions on here asked about why IE dominates the market.
+The correct answer?
+"It doesn't Chrome or bust."
+Matter of fact, IE no longer exists.
+They took the axe to Trident as well, supposedly.

+## Starting Chapter 4
+I'm starting Chapter 4 soon.
+I won't be reading any more of the theory stuff until class.